zkhan12/dragon-em/README.md

 **Note:**
 - All JSON files in `resources/wikem/` must be present for the app to function.
 - No build step is required; all code is static and client-side.

+## Disclaimer
+This website is for informational and educational purposes only.
+It is intended to help healthcare professionals streamline their documentation workflows by organizing commonly used auto-text phrases for Dragon Medical dictation.

+The clinical note examples presented here are not a substitute for medical judgment and should not be considered official templates or medical advice.
+Always review and modify any documentation to reflect the specifics of the patient encounter and comply with your institution’s standards.

+All note content was adapted and modified from WikEM.org, a free open-access medical education resource.
+Full credit goes to their contributors for compiling and sharing these materials.

+Dragon Medical One and the Dragon dictation system are trademarks owned by Nuance Communications, Inc. This site is not affiliated with or endorsed by Nuance or WikEM.